 Tawny ports are comparable to Scotches and Cognacs — spirits known for the nuances picked up throughout the aging process, as well as their strength and nuance — though they only contain about half of the alcohol content.
 Tawny ports feature a sweet blend of vintage wines and due to their maturity, tend to have nuttier flavors like fig, date or prune, as opposed to the fresh red berry flavors one can expect to find inside a bottle of ruby port.
 Tawnies are generally released in 10, 20, 30 and 40-year-old batches, and as a result, tend to be rather expensive, though in some cases, you may be able to track down a bottle for just over $25

-Give into Your Sweet Tooth – Check Out Marketview Wine’s Sweet Selection
+Give in to Your Sweet Tooth With Marketview Wine’s Sweet Selection

 Now that you’ve got some ideas under your belt, why not explore some new options?
 We have a great wine lineup of sweet wines from Rosé, to sweet reds, to sweet whites – all great options for your next party, summer barbeque or other event!